FREQUENTLY ASKED QUESTIONS

 Q: How do I get there / Where does it take place?

-A: Festival events are in Vancouver and easily accessible by public transit, bicycle or car.
-Please see individual event pages for tips on how to access the venue.
+A: Festival *events are in Vancouver, BC and easily accessible by public transit, bicycle or car.
+Please see individual community events page for the exact location for each event.

 About Cherry Blossoms

-A: Cherry blossom bloom dates are driven by the weather so it varies from year to year.
-The cherry blossom comes into bloom after the flowering plum blooms around early March on a typical year, the early Whitcomb and Accolade cultivars bloom first, followed by the popular Akebono variety (Burrard SkyTrain Station) in late March and the Kanzan following a couple weeks after in April.
-To catch the blooms please check out our Neighbourhood Maps and What’s Blooming Now pages!
+A: Around early March on a typical warm year, the early cultivars bloom first, followed by the popular light pink, Akebono, variety in late March and a dark pink, Kanzan, following a couple weeks after in April.
+Check out our Neighbourhood Maps and What’s Blooming Now pages for real-time.

 Q: How many cherry cultivars are there in Vancouver?

 A: Festival Cherry Scouts have discovered 54 cultivars of the ornamental cherry tree in Vancouver.
-To learn more about these different varieties you may purchase our book online or at VanDusen Botanical Garden Gift Shop and UBC Botanical Garden“Ornamental Cherries in Vancouver” by Douglas Justice or check this page for more info: http://www.vcbf.ca/education/cherry-cultivars
+To learn more about these different varieties check this page for more info:https://www.vcbf.ca/education/cherry-cultivars